Fun Family-Friendly Bike Rides in New Jersey

 Middlesex Greenway – Metuchen, Edison, Woodbridge

-This awesome 3.5-mile trail has 12 access points stretching from Metuchen to the Fords section of Woodbridge.
-The 10-foot wide path meanders near parks, shopping areas, and farmers' market spots.
+This awesome 3.5-mile trail has 12 access points stretching from Metuchen to Woodbridge.
+The 10-foot wide path meanders near parks, shopping areas, and farmers markets.
 Note that some access points only have stairs to enter, so check the map if that's a concern.

 Columbia Trail – Washington Township